Pavandipkaur34/purple-aspen/content/diam-sed-interdum.md

 ---
 title: STRATEGIES
 display_header: true
+subtitle: >-
-subtitle: "**Strategies to Secure**- to secure a venture, we will keep our ideas secret so that no one can copy them.\r\n\nwe will use right ingredients and sell legal products in terms of safety and security of company."
+  **Strategies to Secure**- to secure a venture, we will keep our ideas secret so that no one can copy them.

+  we will use right ingredients and sell legal products in terms of safety and security of company.
 content_img: /images/031517-blog-glow-1.jpg
 home:
   highlights: